ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

   attacker is faced with a recursive problem.
 Deletion from this set of SCTs should be done at random.

+  3. Attempt to save any submissions that have failed proof fetching repeatedly, as these are the most likely to be indicative of an attack

-  3. Finally, if the above steps have been followed and have not succeeded in reducing the size sufficiently, records may be deleted at random.
+  4. Finally, if the above steps have been followed and have not succeeded in reducing the size sufficiently, records may be deleted at random.

 The decision to delete records at random is intentional.
 Introducing non-determinism in the decision is absolutely necessary to make it more difficult for an adversary to know with certainty or high confidence that the record has been successfully flushed from a target.
-See {{TBD TBD}} for an example.

-### Concrete Recommendations
+## Concrete Recommendations

 We present the following pseudocode as a concrete outline of our suggestion.